 Peter Walsh, Chief Executive of AvMA, the UK charity for patient safety & justice, comments: “Problems with diagnosis are a huge patient safety issue and should be better recognised as such.
 Currently, most of the emphasis is on errors in treatment but so much human misery, as well as compensation payouts, could be avoided with better diagnosis.”

 mmadigital analysed 12,000 of its legal claim enquiries, which also revealed other legal claims trends, including average estimated pay-outs.
 Clinical negligence damages average £124,823, compared to £21,332 for personal injury and £13,929 for industrial diseases. mmadigital provides services that help match potential claimants with professional lawyers.

-In other claims areas, car accidents were behind 22% of personal injury claims, with 2% from motorbike and 2% from cycling accidents.
-Accidents at work accounted for 22% of cases and slips, trips and falls for 17%.
+In other claims areas, car accidents were behind 22% of all injury-related claims, with 2% from motorbike and 2% from cycling accidents.
+Accidents at work accounted for 22% of cases and slips, trips & falls for 17%.